How to Improve Your Credit Score

-If any of the above situations apply to you, and the time period for which the items need to remain on the report has passed, contact the bureau as soon as possible to have the negative items removed.
-Your credit scores should improve almost immediately.
+If any of the above situations apply to you, and the time period for which the items need to remain on the report has passed, contact the bureau as soon as possible.
+They will have the negative items removed.

 You can maintain a good credit score by developing a long history of responsible credit use, not using too much credit, and having a good mix of types of credit.
 Here are some specific tips:

 Paying bills late can negatively affect your score in a big way.
 Plus, those negative reports will stay on your credit for a whole seven years.
 Avoiding late payments altogether is imperative for building up (or repairing) your credit score.